victorqribeiro/scrap/README.md

 # How to use

-Go to a Facebook page where there's a list of peopke with pictures of them. e.g.: someone's friends, group participants...
+Go to a Facebook page where there's a list of people with pictures of them. e.g.: someone's friends, group participants...

 Open the console.
 In Chrome is ```ctrl + shift + j```